-Week 8: 6 April - 10 Apri Lecture Living with Mobile Social Media The Week 8 lecture explores the concepts of mobility and the idea of living with social media.
+Week 8: 5 April - 9 April Lecture Living with Mobile Social Media The Week 8 lecture explores the concepts of mobility and the idea of living with social media.
 We will look at the devices and user practices that have emerged alongside the broader sociological trend of increased mobility, globally, and explore the need to stay 'connected' while moving through space.
 We will also look at the role of algorithims in shaping the media today.
 Tutorial The main concepts explored this week in tutorials include; the role of social media in everyday life, what is mobility, in what way does mobile media facilitate mobility.
 We will also critically examine the role of algorithms and in media today.
-We also complete the second quiz in tutorials this week.
-Week 9: 13 April - 17 April Lecture Media, Self and Identity Our last live lecture looks at the relationship between identity and media.
+We also complete the second quiz this week.
+Week 9: 12 April - 16 April Lecture Media, Self and Identity Our last live lecture looks at the relationship between identity and media.
 We will ask what role, if any, the media play in producing and perpetuating the classificatory regmies by which we categorise and understand ourselves and each other.
 Tutorial Tutorials this week will discuss the role of media in producing and enacting your identity.
 Are identities discursively produced?
 Are they individualised or collectivising?
-Week 10: 20 April - 24 April Lecture Review Lecture - In this lecture we will review the topics covered in the course and answer your questions in relation to the Final Essay due next week.
+Week 10: 19 April - 23 April Lecture Review Lecture - In this lecture we will review the topics covered in the course and answer your questions in relation to the Final Essay due next week.
 Tutorial This week's Lecture will review the course based on your feedback and questions and offer targeted assistance with the Final Essay assessment.
-Week 11: 27 April - 28 April Tutorial Tutorial sections that meet on Fridays will have a make-up tutorial on Tuesday April 28th.
-Please cosnult your myunsw timetable for Week 11 for times and locations.
-This would be your final chance to talk with your tutor and get help with the Final Essay assessment should you need it.